What Shellfish Can Do To Your Body

 Calcium - mineral that is important in keeping bones strong and healthy.
 Calcium also plays an important role in cell physiology.

+Research done by Silva, concluded that moderate shrimp consumption can significantly increase HDL(good) cholesterol and alter the ratio between HDL and LDL cholesterol.
+They also concluded that moderate shrimp consumption can also reduce triglyceride levels.
 Even though shellfish is high in cholesterol, there is research that supports moderate consumption of shellfish in people’s diets.
 Shellfish is full of healthy fats that have been shown beneficial in heart health, and low in saturated fats which makes this a perfect low-fat, low-carb alternative food.
 Shellfish also have high quality proteins that help aid in muscle recovery.

 References: